The logos of the Amsterdam Metro and its operating company, the GVB, often point to the nearest Metro stop.

 Metro (subway) in Amsterdam:

-Tickets for the public transport system in Amsterdam:
+Tickets for public transport in Amsterdam:

 Which ticket option is best for me?